Highlights from the Ratings and Financial Report for TRACON Pharmaceuticals, Inc. (TCON)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TCON starting from Opaleye Management Inc., who bought 47,500 shares at the price of $3.47 back on Sep 09.
-After this action, Opaleye Management Inc. now owns 1,709,438 shares of TRACON Pharmaceuticals, Inc., valued at $164,773 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TCON starting from WIGGINS MARK C, who bought 7,000 shares at the price of $4.14 back on Sep 10.
+After this action, WIGGINS MARK C now owns 12,350 shares of TRACON Pharmaceuticals, Inc., valued at $28,953 using the latest closing price.

 Stock Fundamentals for TCON